Whittington, Shropshire: History

 In 1221, Henry III gave grudging permission for the castle to be re-built in stone after it had fallen to Llywelyn the Great.
 It was recaptured by Llywelyn in 1223 but was handed back the same year.
 It remained in the hands of the FitzWarins until 1420.

 The castle ruins still exist today and were recently renovated.
 They are open to the public.

 A small silver decorative brooch dating back to between 1115 and 1400 AD was discovered in a field outside Whittington in 2019.

+The redbrick church of St Michael dates from 1894, and is on the site of a much older church.

 Governance

 Whittington Parish Council is the first tier of local government, while most administrative functions are carried out by Shropshire Council, a unitary authority.
 Elections to both bodies are ordinarily held on the same day, every four years.

 An electoral ward and an electoral division of the same name exists.The ward stretches south to West Felton with a total population taken at the 2011 census of 4,067.
 The electoral division includes both Whittington parish and West Felton parish.